Channels analytics lets you monitor your team's progress along each of your company's channels.

 If you change the channel back to "private to the business," the channel will re-appear in channels analytics, and all the viewing data will be restored and visible.

 Remember, only channel members' progress will display in channel analytics.
-Progress from learners on your business plan who aren't in the channel will not display in channel analytics, regardless of whether the channel is "private to the business" or "anyone you share the link with."
+Progress from learners on your team plan who aren't in the channel will not display in channel analytics, regardless of whether the channel is "private to the business" or "anyone you share the link with."

 You now know the basics of channels analytics.
 Enterprise users, please explore our advanced channels analytics article.